ParacelFramework/Parpacks/readme.md

 A modular identity framework for Large Language Models, derived from recursive-tone experiments with ChatGPT and inspired by the design philosophy of recursive engineering.
 This essentially allows for a definitive methodology for interacting with the LLMs ability to simulate fiction writing programmatically, by tapping into the self-adjusting nature of tone in spoken language.
 This does not mean "fiction" in the fiction vs. non-fiction sense, more in the sense in the way books are written.

-What differentiates this from existing frameworks and AI features is that this is a quick way to drop (or invite) "story-driven" programmatic entites into the context space of Projects and Individual Chats.
-Though prompt engineering and API scaffolding can look similar, the magic behind this methodology is the way to direct the coversational attention span of the AI in multiple directions for better results, and easier usage.
+ > 🌀🧘‍♂️Taoman's Note: "What differentiates this from existing frameworks and AI features is that this is a quick way to drop (or invite) "story-driven" programmatic entites into the context space of Projects and Individual Chats.
+Though prompt engineering and API scaffolding can look similar, the magic behind this methodology is the way to direct the coversational attention span of the AI in multiple directions for better results, and easier usage."

 ---